The Executive Committee

 - Mr John Bateson

-- Vice Chairman, Guided Walks, Trustee
+- Chairman, Guided Walks, Trustee

 - Mr. Robin Yates